 The Majority's key legal error was its confecting sua sponte its own methodology for determining the taxable or deductible values of each donee's gift valuing for tax purposes here.
-This core flaw in the Majority's inventive methodology was its violation of the long-prohibited practice of relying on post-gift events.
-Specifically, the Majority used the after-the-fact Confirmation Agreement to mutate the Assignment Agreement's dollar-value gifts into percentage interests in MIL.
+The core flaw in the Majority's inventive methodology was its violation of the long-prohibited practice of relying on post-gift events.
+28 Specifically, the Majority used the after-the-fact Confirmation Agreement to mutate the Assignment Agreement's dollar-value gifts into percentage interests in MIL.
 It is clear beyond cavil that the Majority should have stopped with the Assignment Agreement's plain wording.
 By not doing so, however, and instead continuing on to the post-gift Confirmation Agreement's intra-donee concurrence on the equivalency of dollars to percentage of interests in MIL, the Majority violated the firmly-established maxim that a gift is valued as of the date that it is complete; the flip side of that maxim is that subsequent occurrences are off limits.
+29 in the property, its valuation is subject to de novo review.").